berntpopp/RequiForm/README.md

 - **Extensibility**: Allow easy updates to the list of genetic tests through a simple JSON file.
 - **Interoperability**: Accept URL parameters so other systems (e.g., EHRs) can link directly into RequiForm with pre-populated data.

+## FAQ: Approach and Security Measures

+RequiForm includes a detailed FAQ that explains:

+- **Data Handling**:
+  RequiForm operates entirely in your browser without a backend.
+This means all patient data remains local, significantly reducing security risks.

+- **Encryption & URL Security**:
+  The application uses client-side encryption and hash-based URL parsing to secure URL parameters.
+This ensures sensitive information is not stored in your browser history or transmitted over the network.

+- **Non-Medical Disclaimer**:
+  RequiForm is intended solely as a tool for streamlining the genetic test requisition process.
+It is not a substitute for professional medical advice or diagnosis.
+Users must consult a healthcare professional for medical decisions.

+- **Additional Security**:
+  All functionalities are designed using modern JavaScript libraries and best practices to further protect your data from unauthorized access.

+You can access this FAQ directly within the application via the top menu bar.

 ## Getting Started

 - **Clone or Download**: Obtain a copy of this repository.